JRRS1982/CV/README.md

  Link | Description | Tech
 --- | --- | ---
+[Balanced Money Backend](https://github.com/JRRS1982/balanced-money-backend)| An experiment with type-graphql and docker, a work in progress, but first personal project in a while | type-graphql / TS / Node / Docker / typeorm etc.
-[Tutorial Projects](https://github.com/JRRS1982/TutorialProjects) | This is my monorepo for tutorials that i have worked through, you will find a large number of projects nested within these which were completed while working through the hundreds of hours or material in the courses | React, Typescript, Javascript, Docker, Redux
+[Tutorial Projects](https://github.com/JRRS1982/TutorialProjects) | This is my monorepo for tutorials that i have worked through, you will find a large number of projects nested within these which were completed while working through the hundreds of hours or material in the courses | React, Typescript, Javascript, Docker, Redux etc.
-[Tech Tests](https://github.com/JRRS1982/TutorialProjects) | This is my monorepo for tech tests that i have completed for interviews or for practice | Javascript, Typescript, Ruby
+[Tech Tests](https://github.com/JRRS1982/TechTests) | This is my monorepo for tech tests that i have completed for interviews or for practice | Javascript, Typescript, Ruby etc
 [Online Marketplace](https://github.com/JRRS1982/Online-marketplace)| TDD'd, OOP, SOLID tech test that included items, checkout, basket, promotion, promotion calculator etc. It included a promotion object that was substitutable, that provided discounts to a basket of items. | Ruby, RSpec, Simplecov, Coveralls.
 [Vending Machine](https://github.com/JRRS1982/vending_machine)| TDD'd, OOP vending machine tech test which included taking coins from the user, converting to decimal, calculating cost of a selected item that had been added to the machine, then calculating required change and returning coins in string format with storage for multiple objects and coin values and methods for restocking coins etc | Ruby, RSpec, Simplecov, Coveralls.
-[Acebook](https://github.com/JRRS1982/acebook-business-logic)| A Rails web app.
-In pairs we worked in an Agile manner for two weeks to create a clone of Facebook, we have RESTful routes for users, a comment board and passwords with CRUD for posts and some excellent CSS | Ruby, Rails, Javascript, JQuery, HTML, CSS, PostgreSQL.
 [Bowling Scorecard](https://github.com/JRRS1982/bowling_scorecard_v2)| TDD'd, OOP tech test with some complex logic calculating scores and frames reaching into other objects with multiple error handling complications, a tricky test of calculating edge cases being managed and logic | Ruby, RSpec, Simplecov.
-[Bank Tech Test](https://github.com/JRRS1982/Bank_Tech_Test)| A TDD'd OOP tech test | Ruby, RSpec

 <br>